Sammidysam/ScienceBridgeSimulator/README.md

 =======

 This program is licensed under the GNU General Public License version 3.
 To see the license, visit the file [LICENSE](LICENSE).

+This program uses the library OpenTK.
+To see the license for it, visit the file [OPENTK_LICENSE](OPENTK_LICENSE).